-- See Section "About This Guide" in GNAT User's Guide, which provides information on how to use the GNAT compiler system. - Ada 95 Reference Manual, which contains all reference material for the Ada 95 programming language.
+- GNAT User's Guide, which provides information on how to use the GNAT compiler system. - Ada 95 Reference Manual, which contains all reference material for the Ada 95 programming language.

 About This Guide 3

 • Ada 95 Annotated Reference Manual, which is an annotated version of the Ada 95 standard.
 The annotations describe detailed aspects of the design decision, and in particular contain useful sections on Ada 83 compatibility.